-Although we cater for all abilities, there is currently a weight limit of 10st (64kg) for beginners/11st (70kg) for Intermediate & Advanced riders.
-Our minimum age is 5 (School Year 1) for private (lead rein) lessons or Age 6 for Pony Days.
-There is no upper age limit!
+Although we cater for all abilities, there is currently a weight limit of 11st (70kg) for riders.
+Our minimum age is 5 (School Year 1) for private lessons or Age 6 for Pony Days.
 Also, riders will only be allowed to work over poles or jump if they are wearing a body protector – we are able to provide and fit these (child sizes) if you don’t yet have your own.

 Do you offer lessons for children not attending St Teresa’s?

-We do, although St Teresa’s students get priority for booking sessions.
-If we have availability, we are happy to welcome other riders, both children and adults.
+We do, although Effingham School’s pupils get priority for booking termly lessons.
+If we have availability, we are happy to welcome other riders, both children and adults (when space allows).

 What activities can you offer?

-– Stable Management training in the care of horses and ponies throughout the year
+– Stable Management training.
+Learning about the care of horses and ponies.

-– The chance to join the Pony Club Centre & participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges
+– Join our Pony Club Centre and participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges.

-– BHS Challenge Awards – gaining eligibility for BHS Stage 2 exam
+– BHS Challenge Awards, which will gain eligibility for BHS exams.

-– Access to local competitions with Pony Club and National Schools (NSEA) – usually with your own pony, but we do occasionally allow pupils to take an STE pony/horse
+– Training and access to local competitions with Pony Club and National Schools (NSEA) – only for those who have their own pony.

-– Trips to other Equine Events such as Badminton Horse Trials, Hickstead Show Jumping, and Olympia’s London International Horse Show at Christmas
+– Trips to other Equine Events such as Badminton Horse Trials, Hickstead Show Jumping, and the London International Horse Show at Christmas.